MatthewSloyan/MD5-message-digest-algorithm/overview.md

 #### --help/-h
 This command can be added to the end of any input, and can be run on its own with `./main --help` or `./main -h`.
 It displays useful information about how to run the application.
 #### --print/-p
 This command parameter must be added along with the `--file/-f` or `--string/-s`.
 It allows the user to print the hash result returned to a file for later use.
 Presented is a menu with options 1 or 2.
 (1 = Yes and 2 = No).
 If yes is selected the user is given the option to enter a file name.
 This must include the file extension such as `.txt`.
 This file will be written to the current directory if just the file name is supplied.
-However, if `Test/Test.txt` it will be written to the folder Test.
+However, if `Test/Test.txt` is included it will be written to the folder `Test` in the current directory.
 #### --running/-r
 This command parameter must be added along with the `--file/-f` or `--string/-s`.
 It displays the running time of the hashing algorithm on a given string or file.
 #### --test/-t